zachbrennan/OSDev_BareBones_Docker/README.md

 ### Running the ISO

-This part doesn't use Docker, or the Makefile!
-Make sure that you have QEMU installed, and you should be able to boot the OS in a virtual window with the
+This part doesn't use Docker!
+Yet!
+Make sure that you have QEMU installed on the machine you are running this on , and you should be able to boot the OS in a virtual window with the
 ```
-qemu-system-i386 -cdrom myos.iso
+make run
 ```
 command.
 If QEMU is not installed, you should be able to install it with: